Commitments and Contingencies

 The Company’s commitments and contingencies consist primarily of unfunded commitments to extend credit in the form of loans to the Company’s portfolio companies.
-A portion of these unfunded contractual commitments as of December 31, 2022 are dependent upon the portfolio company reaching certain milestones before the debt commitment becomes available.
-Furthermore, the Company’s credit agreements with its portfolio companies generally contain customary lending provisions which allow the Company relief from funding obligations for previously made unfunded commitments in instances where the underlying company experiences materially adverse events that affect the financial condition or business outlook for the portfolio company.
+As of June 30, 2023, a portion of these unfunded contractual commitments are dependent upon the portfolio company reaching certain milestones before the debt commitment becomes available.
+Furthermore, the Company’s credit agreements with its portfolio companies generally contain customary lending provisions which allow the Company relief from funding obligations for previously made unfunded commitments in instances where the underlying portfolio company experiences materially adverse events that affect the financial condition or business outlook for the portfolio company.
 Since a portion of these commitments may expire without being drawn, unfunded contractual commitments do not necessarily represent future cash requirements.
 As such, the Company’s disclosure of unfunded contractual commitments includes only those which are available at the request of the portfolio company and unencumbered by future or unachieved milestones.

 For investment funds and vehicles, the amount represents uncalled capital commitments in private equity funds.